 Anyone who knows me in the States, knows I’m a barbecue fanatic and a purveyor of all sorts of grill.
 There’s nothing better for me than a good cookout, and I’ve been that way all my life.

-One of the first pleasures I encountered on my first adventure in Belize, was that barbecues seemed to be everywhere!
+So it came as a surprise that one of the my first pleasures I encountered in Belize, was that barbecues seemed to be everywhere!

 They’re in every village large and small, on the side of the road or in front of homes.
 The smells permeating from these black charcoal or propane tanks make you delirious.

-Ask any Belizean where he eats most often, and the answer is the local barbeque favorite, or in his front yard.
+Ask any Belizean where he eats most often, and the answer is the local barbecue favorite, or in his front yard.

-In Belize, the drum barbeque grill is king, made from old propane or butane tanks.
+In Belize, the drum barbecue grill is king, made from old propane or butane tanks.